Portfolio-Adv-Software/.github/README.md

 1.6 Sprint 5

 I fixed security hotspots.
-I also made an OWASP document which can be found [here]().
+I also made an OWASP document where I look at the top 10 security risks and see how they apply to my application, this can be found [here](https://github.com/Portfolio-Adv-Software/Kwetter/blob/main/.Documentation/Security.pdf).
 I also made my authentication service which can be found [here](https://github.com/Portfolio-Adv-Software/Kwetter/tree/main/AuthService).
 This service works by using JWT tokens and hashed passwords.

 ![image](https://github.com/Portfolio-Adv-Software/.github/assets/78910809/0b7782f5-d367-4c7c-bf37-896ac3f3d4d3)